The subconvexity problem for Rankin-Selberg and triple product L-functions: Introduction

 \section{Introduction}

-Let $F$ be a number field with ring of adeles $\Aa$, and let $\pi_1,\pi_2$ be two generic automorphic representations of $\GLdA$.
-To these data is associated a Rankin-Selberg $L$-function which for $\Re s>1$ is an Euler product of degree $4$ local $L$-factors
+Let $F$ be a number field with ring of adeles $\Aa$, and let $\Pi$ be an automorphic representation of a reductive group $G$.
+Let $L(\Pi,s)$ be the L-function associated to $\Pi$.
+The {subconvexity problem} for the central value $L(\Pi,1/2)$ is to obtain a (non-trivial) bound of the shape

-of $F$\footnote{Following the well established tradition of analytic number theory our $L$-function is the "finite" part of the global Rankin-Selberg $L$-function -sometimes noted $L^{(\infty)}(\pi_1\ootimes\pi_2,s)$- omitting the local factors at the archimedean places}.
-This $L$-function admits analytic continuation to the whole complex plane with at most one simple pole on the line $\Re s=1$ occuring if and only if one has an isomorphism for some $t\in\Rr$ ; here $\tilde\pi_1$ denote the contragredient of $\pi_1$ and $|\cdot|_\Aa$ is the modulus character on the group of id\`eles $\At$.